ni/nimble/packages/nimble-components/src/select/specs/IxD.md

 ![ ](spec-images/select-16.png)

 #### Touch-Screen Devices

-On touch-screen devices, the select component should bring up the menu in a Nimble or native tray instead of a popover.
+On touch-screen devices, the select component should bring up the menu in a Nimble or native popover.

 ![ ](spec-images/select-17.png)

 ### Mouse Interactions

 Field buttons are used to open the menu.

 ![ ](spec-images/select-18.png)